BobGerman/Ignite24-Labs/LAB-446/instructions.md

 ## Exercise 4: Message handlers

-Suppose you want to run some logic when a message that contains a specific phrase or keyword is sent to the bot, a message handler allows you to do that.
+Suppose you want to run some logic when a message that contains a specific phrase or keyword is sent to the agent, a message handler allows you to do that.

-Up to this point, every time you send and recieve a message the contents of the messages are saved in the bot state.
-During development the bot state is stored in an emulated Azure Storage account hosted on your machine.
-You can inspect the bot state using Azure Storage Explorer.
+Up to this point, every time you send and recieve a message the contents of the messages are saved in the agent state.
+During development the agent state is stored in an emulated Azure Storage account hosted on your machine.
+You can inspect the agent state using Azure Storage Explorer.

 > [!NOTE]
 > Message handlers are processed before the ActionPlanner and so take priority for handling the response.

-Here, you'll create a message handler that will clear the conversation history stored in the bot state when a message that contains **/new** is sent, and respond with a fixed message.
+Here, you'll create a message handler that will clear the conversation history stored in the agent state when a message that contains **/new** is sent, and respond with a fixed message.

 ## Step 1: Create message handler